djangodeployment/django-deployment-book/02-dns.rst

 registrar, particularly popular in the free software community, is Gandi, but it's a bit more expensive than others.
-The most popular registrar worldwide is GoDaddy, but it supported SOPA, and for me that's a showstopper.
+The most popular registrar worldwide is GoDaddy, but it supported SOPA, and for me that's a deal breaker.
 Another interesting option is Namecheap; I think its software is nice and its prices are reasonable.
 If you don't know what to do, choose that one.
 There are also dozens of other options, and it's fine to choose another one.
 Note that I'm not affiliated with any